 The Career Studies Division is made up of five academic departments.
-The Division offers a wide range of AAS and AS degrees, and Technical Certificates for those students seeking requisite knowledge and skills to enter the today's highly competitive workforce.
+The Division offers a wide range of A.A.S. and A.S. degrees, and Technical Certificates for those students seeking requisite knowledge and skills to enter the today's highly competitive workforce.
 The programs offered in each department include:

-Allied Health Sciences
+• Allied Health Sciences

-Emergency Medical Science - Paramedic
+Associate of Applied Science Dietetic Technician Emergency Medical Science - Paramedic

-Physical Therapist Assistant
+Medical Laboratory Technician Physical Therapist Assistant